-Major/comprehensive examinations are scheduled by the department once a term.
+Major/comprehensive examinations are scheduled by the program once a term.
 Notices are posted well in advance and students are expected to notify the Graduate Program Coordinator of their intention to take the examination.
 Examination committees are appointed by the chair.

 In addition to the major/comprehensive preliminary examination, a specialization paper is required in the experimental area.

 Each candidate for the Ph.D. degree must write a dissertation showing high attainment in independent, original scholarship and creative effort.
-A total of 24 semester hours is required.
+A total of 24 credit hours is required.
 A maximum of six hours of dissertation credit taken prior to passing the major preliminary examination will count.
 A student may not hold a prospectus meeting before successful completion of the preliminary examination.